The draft 2030 Climate Strategy sets a vision for creating a city where

 - the power and budgets to make impactful change.

 However, the strategy also speaks to citizens, communities and the wider business community who collectively could have the greatest impact of all.

-A 12-week public consultation on the draft 2030 Climate Strategy began on Monday 14 June.
-This will form the basis of a finalised strategy which would be brought to Committee later in the year alongside an implementation plan and initial cost analysis.
+We held a 12-week public consultation on the draft 2030 Climate Strategy in Summer 2020.
+Thank you for taking the time if you gave us your views.
+Your feedback will form the basis of a finalised strategy which we will take to Committee later in the year, alongside an implementation plan and initial cost analysis.